froelich/sf-relate/README.md

 #### Output
 Once SF-Relate finishes, it stores its output at `out/demo/`, with the following files
 - `[0-floor(n/8192)]_party{i}.csv` stores the indicator for each local sample on party {i}, specifying whether they have a relative.
-The order in which the boolean value appears correspond to the order in which the haplotype/genotypes appear in the input.
+The order in which the boolean value appears corresponds to the order in which the haplotype/genotypes appear in the input.
 - `[X,Y,Z]/test.txt` stores the log of each party's execution.

 ### Step 4 --- Verifying the output